ruggeri/tech-notes/randos/automotive/engines/bore-vs-stroke.md

   theoretically rev high but you can't get enough fresh air in, then it doesn't matter.
 - Larger bore means you can put more and larger ports on the engine.
-So the engine can fill with air more efficiently on intake stroke.
-An engine that breathes better can rev higher and make use of more air.
+So the engine can fill with air on the intake stroke, even at high RPM.
+  - The big ports don't really matter at low RPM, when there's the duration of the strokes is long and there's plenty of time to pull air in.
 - I believe if you have more intake ports, you can lift them more easily with lighter springs.
 The speed at which you can open and close valves also limits redline.